JakubK64/CTF-writeups/picoCTF/learn_gdb/ReadMe.md

 ```

 When we have defined watchpoint on this variable we can run program again.
 It will stop at the beggining of function called "decrypt_flag",
 when our variable get some adress.
 At this moment we can't print anything from this variable.
-We need to wait for the end of "decrypt_flat"
+We need to wait for the end of "decrypt_flag"
 function.
 We use "next" which will stop running program when function will end:
 ```unix
 next